 - Where applicable, students must have proficiency in the host country’s language

-Students typically go through the application and interview process during Level II (see timeline below) and go abroad during Level III.
+Students typically go through the application process during Level II (see timeline below) and go abroad during Level III.
 The application requirements may be found here.
 Students must choose up to two (maximum of three) institutions to which they would like to apply.
 Successful applicants are then nominated to one institution by the selection committee and ISS.
 The nominations are then sent to the host institutions, who will then respond with acceptances and registration information.
 All registration procedures are handled by ISS.

 Artsci Participation in Conference on International Study Leads to New Course

 In July 2015, Arts & Science graduates (Class of 2015) Rachel Brain, Erik Brown, Leila Gaind, Kaila Radan, and Julia Redmond, along with Dr. Jean Wilson, presented “Interdisciplinary Study Abroad as Experiential Learning” at A Conference on The Culture of Study Abroad in Halifax, NS, sponsored by St. Mary’s University and the Social Sciences and Humanities Research Council (SSHRC).
 The team followed up by exploring ways of integrating findings into the development of enhanced international study programming for students currently participating in—or contemplating—academic exchange.
 Their paper was revised for publication and appears in Comparative and International Education.